PGAvanthika/Opinion-Mining/README.md

 - Implement deep learning models (e.g., LSTMs) for better accuracy.
 - Add a web interface for user input and sentiment analysis visualization.
 - Expand dataset and fine-tune preprocessing for improved performance.

-## Author
-Avanthika

-## License
-This project is open-source and available under the MIT License.